SEO & Visibility

 1. One page-level JSON-LD script per page

-Place all page-specific structured data in one <script type="application/ld+json"> block with an @graph array.
-Not four separate scripts for WebPage, Service, BreadcrumbList, and FAQ.
-One script, one graph, all nodes within it.
+Place all page-specific structured data in one <script type="application/ld+json"> block with a @graph array.
+Not four separate scripts for WebPage, Service, BreadcrumbList and FAQ.
+One script, one graph, all nodes inside it.

 2. Stable @id strategy

-Each node receives a unique @id based on the canonical page URL plus a fragment.
-For example: https://example.com/seo#webpage, https://example.com/seo#service, https://example.com/blog/artikel#blogpost.
-You use this pattern consistently throughout the entire site.
+Every node gets a unique @id based on the canonical page URL plus a fragment.
+For example: https://example.com/seo#webpage , https://example.com/seo#service , https://example.com/blog/article#blogpost .
+Use this pattern consistently across the entire site.

 3. Strict separation: site-wide vs page-level

 Site-wide entities (WebSite, Organization, Person) are defined once in a separate script that is loaded on every page.
-Page-level entities (WebPage, Service, BlogPosting, BreadcrumbList, FAQPage) are located in the page-specific script and refer to the site-wide entities via their @id.
+Page-level entities (WebPage, Service, BlogPosting, BreadcrumbList, FAQPage) live in the page-specific script and reference the site-wide entities via their @id.

 4. Match URLs exactly with canonical

-Use the exact same URL as your canonical URL on the page.
-If your canonical tag <link rel="canonical" href="https://example.com/over-ons"> is, then use exactly https://example.com/over-ons in your @id and url properties.
+Use exactly the same URL as your canonical URL on the page.
+If your canonical tag is <link rel="canonical" href="https://example.com/about-us">, then use exactly https://example.com/about-us in your @id and url properties.
 Match www/non-www and trailing slashes exactly with your canonical strategy.

 5. Preserve unless invalid (when cleaning up existing implementations)

-If you are sanitizing an existing JSON-LD implementation: do not change content unless it is factually incorrect.
+If you are sanitising an existing JSON-LD implementation: do not change content unless it is factually incorrect.
 Does your BlogPosting.description have 180 characters?
-Leave it as is.
+Leave it.
 Is there a working image URL?
 Leave it.
-Only change what is truly wrong.
+Only change what is genuinely wrong.
 This prevents unintended ranking impact during cleanup.
-For new implementations: start immediately with correct data according to the templates below.
+For new implementations: start directly with correct data according to the templates below.

 — John Mueller, Search Relations Team at Google